deepbands/deep-learning-datasets-maker/README.md

 ## TODO

 - [ ] Fix: If vector layer saved in memory not in file, `rasterize` can't work.
+- [x] Splitting raster data into equal pieces with [GDAL](https://github.com/OSGeo/gdal) , https://gdal.org/.
 - [X] Fix: Splitiing Image Size.
+- [x] Rasterize shapefile to raster in the same satellite pixel size and projection.
+- [x] Convert 24 or 16 bit raster to 8 bit.
+- [x] Export as jpg (for raster) and png (for rasterized shapefile) with GDAL.
 - [X] Converted semantic segmentation (0 and 1) to instance segmentation for labels (the original label is 0/255) option, and the result is a single-channel image that uses a palette to color. ![](https://s3.bmp.ovh/imgs/2021/09/008c5b768b7e477a.png)
 - [X] PaddlePaddle Train/Val/Testing list text.
 - [ ] Use GDAL for instance segmentation instead of openCV.
 - [ ] Support COCO format.
+- [ ] Update plugin's UI :
+  - [ ] Add new tabs for other methods like COCO.